 The Rackham Non-Traditional Fellowships aid master's students who return to graduate school after an extended absence.
 The award will be equivalent to one term of tuition and associated fees.
 Students must be nominated by their program.
-Each school may nominate up to three students.
-Funding will be available for the winter 2018 term.
+Each school may nominate up to three (3) students for the university-wide competition.
+Funding will be available for the winter 2020 term.

-- Student must have been away from academic study toward a formal degree for at least three years, unless the student’s department requires certain courses as a prerequisite within one year of beginning the program
+- The student must have been away from academic study toward a formal degree for at least three years unless the student’s department requires certain courses as a prerequisite within one year of beginning the program

-- Student must be e a first- or second-year student in a Rackham master’s program and enrolled for a minimum of three (3) credits in the term in which the award is applied
+- The student must be a first- or second-year student in a Rackham master’s program and enrolled in the term in which the award is applied

-SEAS Application Process: Students interested in being nominated must email the following items as attachments to email@example.com no later than 9:00 AM on Monday, September 18, 2017.
-The SEAS Associate Dean for Academic Affairs in conjunction with the SEAS Scholarship Committee will determine which students' nominations will be forwarded to Rackham.
-Once that decision has been made, applicants will be notified of their status.
+SEAS Application Process: Students interested in being nominated must submit the following items as a single .pdf document to https://tinyurl.com/yyahdt8b no later than 9:00 AM on Monday, September 23, 2019.
+Title the document as Lastname.NonTraditional.pdf.
+The SEAS Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine the three (3) student nominations that are forwarded to Rackham.
+Once decisions have been made, applicants will be notified of their status.

 - Current CV